OpenDominion/OpenDominion/CONTRIBUTING.md

 Node packages include Laravel Mix, AdminLTE dashboard theme, Font Awesome and RPG Awesome.

 I'm developing OpenDominion in PhpStorm myself, but you're of course free to use whatever you see fit.
-But there's a `.idea` directory for you if you do use PhpStorm.
+But there's a partially gitignored `.idea` directory for you if you do use PhpStorm.

 ##### Cloning the repository: